The Doctor sighed and looked at the starfield stretched

 He worked hard, ate well, and at night he and Dominique were man and wife

 in each other’s arms.
-And he knew perfect contentment.
-He felt as
+He knew perfect contentment.
+He felt as if

-if he belonged somewhere and with someone for the first time in a VERY
+he belonged somewhere and with someone for the first time in a VERY long

 The warm-sun season was the easy time.
 The weather was gentle.
 The work